rudramishra1994/learn-node/README.md

 1. Explore the code in "operations/blocking.js" and "operations/nonblocking.js".
 For which code will the function moreWork() get executed.
 Why?

+In summary, the moreWork() function will get executed in both codes.
+However, the timing will differ.
+In blocking.js, it will run after the file is read, while in nonblocking.js, it will run before the file reading completes.

 One must be careful when writing concurrent scripts in Node.js.
 If actions performed in later stages are related to actions related in previous stages or vice-versa then the program will be in an error state.
 For example, consider the code in "operations/syncdelete.js".